AliB-11/Maze_generator/README.md

 Clone the Repository

 mkdir build

 cd build

 cmake ..

-cmake --build . --config Debug ./Debug/maze_generator.exe
+cmake --build .

+./Debug/maze_generator.exe

-Ensure Python is installed and Pillow is available: pip install pillow
+Ensure Python is installed and Pillow is available:

+pip install pillow

 Then run the visualizer:

 python visualize.py

 This generates a maze image:

 maze.png